 Recently a global healthcare company backed by decades of innovation with leadership positions in hormone replacement therapy and diabetes care began to evaluate 3D printers.

 This company is committed to combating Diabetes through awareness, education and superior treatment options.
-Their goal is to arm patients with the necessary information and leadership technology and encourage them to take charge of their condition.
+Its goal is to arm patients with the necessary information and leadership technology and encourage them to take charge of their condition.

-So this healthcare giant took charge of their prototyping capabilities in R&D prompted by the need to produce a diabetes pen consisting of a multitude of small, complex parts, each representing an important function of the final product.
+This healthcare giant took charge of its prototyping capabilities in R&D prompted by the need to produce a diabetes pen consisting of a multitude of small, complex parts, each representing an important function of the final product.
 After reviewing the specific requirements, TechCluster, a local 3D Systems reseller suggested that they invest in a ProJet MJP (Multi Jet) 3D Printer.
 The translucency and extremely fine feature detail of the prototypes printed by the ProJet using the VisiJet® Material assists in carrying out complex fit tests and visualizing fluid levels, which met customer expectations.

 However, when the products in development are presented to patient and doctor panels, or shown at tradeshows, they have to be the color of the final injection molded parts.